auth0/docs/articles/connections/social/bitbucket.md

 ## 3. Get your *Key* and *Secret*

-On the page that follows, click the name of you app under **OAuth consumers** to reveal your keys:
+On the page that follows, click the name of your app under **OAuth consumers** to reveal your keys:

 ![](/media/articles/connections/social/bitbucket/bitbucket-04.png)